keshav22/Simple-auth/README.md

 | `created_at` | `timestamp` | Time of user creation (default: `now()`) |

 **Notes:**
-- Blocked users (`status = 'blocked'`) are prevented from logging in.
-- Only admins can view and manage all users.
+- From supabase portal add 2 users one with admin access and one without.

 ---